fabrice126/react_apollo_test/README.md

+First of all be sure to have npm and node js installed.
+Then, run these commands :
+- `npm install`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>